MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 * This API can only be invoked in a top-level navigable and be invoked from a [secure context](https://w3c.github.io/webappsec-secure-contexts/).

 * The biggest risk for the API is installation spamming.
-To minimize this behaviour, installing a PWA using the Web Install API requires a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation-triggering-input-event).
+To minimize this behaviour, installing content using the Web Install API requires a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation-triggering-input-event).

 **For same-domain installs, the user gesture and the final installation confirmation (current default behaviour in the browser before installing an app) work together to minimize the risk of origins spamming the user for unrequested installations**.

 ## Alternative Solutions